Catherine Coats MBACP

 Training, qualifications & experience

 Catherine is a registered member of the British Association for Counselling and Psychotherapy (378707) and adheres to their Ethical Framework throughout her practice.
 Catherine follows an integrative model of therapy, combining person centred, existential and humanistic principles, centred around client autonomy and exploration of the client’s experience from their perspective.
 Alongside her private practice, Catherine works as a counsellor for a local charity, her previous experience includes work for the South London Counselling Service and Quaggy Development Trust.
-Catherine offers open-ended, short or long term individual therapy, face to face or online to adults and young people in London, she is currently based in SE3.
+Catherine offers long term individual therapy, face to face or online to adults and young people in London, she is currently based near Blackheath in SE12.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.